SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Exeter

 Arrives in Portsmouth with infantry and cavalry on Dec.
-15, acting as a guard and reserve for Sullivan's raid.
-Note: Continental Congressman and Revolutionary War general.
+16, acting as a guard for Sullivan’s escape.
+Note: Continental Congressman and Revolutionary War general

 Wentworth Narrative, p.
 234